Kay Bank Studios: History

-Kay Bank Studios began in 1946 by Vernon Charles Bank and his wife Kay Bank.
+Kay Bank Studios was established in 1946 by Vernon Charles Bank and his wife Kay Bank.
 Vernon and Kay first got into the recording business in 1946 when he bought a wire recorder for $400.
 They had intended to record weddings, but found no market for such recordings.
 They did find a demand for choir recordings, so they purchased disk-cutting equipment.

 In 1948 they expanded again with tape recording equipment, and moved their equipment out of their kitchen at 3718 Glendale Terrace and into the living room of their new home at 4049 Garfield Ave.
 There they would cram bands for recording on the side while he was still working full time at the Minneapolis Star and Tribune.

 In 1951 the Banks decided to dedicate themselves to the recording business full time, and incorporate, using Vernon Bank’s name.
 Cedric Adams told the story of the problems associated with incorporating a business by a man named Bank:

 "Strange was the situation of a gent who found he couldn’t use his own name in business.
 He’s Vern Bank, one of our Star copydesk men.
 For some time, Bank and his wife, Kay, have been operating a recording business on the side.
 Now they’re expanding and re-locating downtown.
 To do this they incorporated.
 And to incorporate they had to have a firm name.
 They found the name Bank was out, though; state law provides that the word “bank” can’t be used in a business name unless the business is really a bank.
 To get a title they contracted Mrs. Bank’s moniker, and the new firm is Kaybank, Inc. There’s a bit of solace, however; on the firm’s letterhead the name can be Kay Bank, Inc."

 In 1958, Vernon and Kay sold stock to friends and those associated with the recording industry.

 They eventually set up their first studio at 111 N. 11th Street in Downtown Minneapolis in 1951.